-EAT IN ASIA / Destinations / Other destinations / Northern america / Mexico
+EAT IN ASIA / Food destinations / Other food destinations / Northern america - north american food / Mexico - mexican food

 Best homemade ice creams are in Mexico.
 So natural, so traditional and so rich!
 Prepared according to traditional recipes, only with natural and local ingredients are something that you must try.
 Regular or vegan, in scoops or popsicles, with milk or juice.
 Whatever you want, you can get it.
 With fruits, nuts, cereals or syrups.
 Rich on flavor, exotic and beautiful.